Summerland Houses for Sale

 About Summerland, BC

-Located in the interior of BC on the west side of Okanagan Lake between Kelowna and Penticton, Summerland has at least five beaches, five grocery stores, and many shops and boutiques.
+Located in the Okanagan on the west side of Okanagan Lake between Kelowna and Penticton, Summerland has at least five beaches, five grocery stores, and many shops and boutiques.
 This little town with a big community spirit holds seasonal celebrations such as the Christmas Festival of Lights, regular art events, and sports games weekly.

 Getting to Summerland, BC